Hassocks railway station: History

 In 2006 the local community announced that it was hoping to raise £2.5m to rebuild the station to the previous design.
 Although these plans fell through, in 2008 Network Rail announced that it would be carrying out an 18-month feasibility study to identify possible improvements to the existing building in order to facilitate access by the disabled and elderly.
 Limited modifications were made to the station in 2011 with the addition of ticket gate lines on both platforms and some refurbishment of the shelters.
 In January 2011 it was announced by Network Rail that £1.25 million would be used to rebuild the station under the Department for Transport's National Station Improvement Programme and that a further £1.6 million, from the Access for All scheme, used to install step-free access.

 Work began on building the new station in November 2012 and the new ticket office opened for the first time on 14 June 2013.
 At this point there was still work to be completed including the installation of lifts to improve access to the subway however the opening of the new station officially took place on Friday 5 July 2013, conducted by the MD of Southern and Catherine Cassidy.
 Work was completed by December 2013.
+It was designed by engineers Sinclair Knight Merz and BPR Architects.

 The station features in Sabine Baring-Gould's mid-Victorian ghost story The 9.30 Up-train.

 Woodside level crossing, to the north of the station, was closed in 2021 due to safety concerns.
 In June 2022, an underpass was opened which replaced the level crossing.